Darkace01/DotNet-Azure-AppService-Action/README.md

-# DotNet-Azure-AppService-Action
+# .Net Core Azure AppService Action
-Github action to publish .Net Cor (2 and greater) to Azure App Service
+Packages and Steps to build, test and publish a .Net core application and also deploy it to Azure App Service Linux instance